KylerD/NestStarterKit/README.md

     this.configService.get<string>("SOME_CONFIG_VAR");
   }
 ```

+### HealthChecks

+This API is setup with a healthcheck module already.

 ### REST
 The rest example can be found under the `rest` folder, it uses an apples resource to showcase:
 - Basic CRUD